ashis-solomon/Flask-RESTful-API/README.md

     MONGODB_URI = os.environ.get('MONGODB_URI') or 'mongodb://localhost:27017/db'
 `
 <br><br>
-4. Run the Flask application using the command flask run.
+4. Run the Flask application using the command `flask run`.
 </br></br>
 ## Usage
-Run the Flask application using the command flask run.
+Run the Flask application using the command `flask run`.
 Use Postman to test the REST API endpoints.
 </br></br>
 ## Endpoints